DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/ec2-networking.md

 ### EIP and Public IPv4

 - `EIP` is basically a public and static IPv4.
 - `EIP` will remain yours until you explicitly release it.
-If it's not attached to any instance, you will be charged.
+AWS will charge the usage of public IP on a hourly basis.
 - When you associate an Elastic IP address with an instance or its primary network interface, the instance's public IPv4 address (if it had one) is released back into Amazon's pool of public IPv4 addresses.
 You cannot reuse a public IPv4 address, and you cannot convert a public IPv4 address to an Elastic IP address.
 - You cannot auto-assign a public IP address if you specify more than one network interface in your instance.
 Use `EIP` in this case.